cosbi-research/symbolicr/README.md

 <!-- badges: end -->

 Find non-linear formulas that fits your input data.
-You can systematically explore and memoize the possible formulas and it’s cross-validation performance, in an incremental fashon.
+You can systematically explore and memoize the possible formulas and its cross-validation performance, in an incremental fashon.
 Three main interoperable search functions are available: